Biden vows to back Afghan leaders as U.S. pullout accelerates

 He compared the current developments to the Obama-era U.S. withdrawal from Iraq in 2011 that he said allowed the subsequent rise of the Islamic State terror group there.

+“Just for your information, today, the Afghan Defense and Security Forces have retaken six districts, both in the south and the north,” the Afghan president said.

+Those comments came after Secretary of State Antony Blinken told reporters on Friday that the Biden administration is aware of the Taliban’s “elevated attacks on the Afghan security forces and in certain parts of the country compared to a year ago.”

-On the other side, those advocating against U.S. military intervention abroad say the troop pullout is long overdue from the war zone where more than 2,300 U.S. military personnel and many thousands more Afghans have died over the past two decades.
+On the other side, those advocating against U.S. military intervention abroad say the troop pullout is long overdue from the war zone where tens of thousands of Afghans have also perished over the past two decades.

 “After twenty years, tens of thousands of casualties and $2 trillion, the U.S. has wasted far too much trying to stabilize Afghanistan,” retired Lt.
 Col. Daniel L. Davis at the Defense Priorities think tank in Washington said this week.